ICF/IID Program-Background and History

-At least annually, the comprehensive functional assessment of the client must be reviewed by the IDT for relevancy and updates, and the IPP also must be revised as appropriate.
+At least annually, the comprehensive functional assessment of the client must be reviewed by the IDT for relevancy and updates, and the IPP must be revised as appropriate.
 If a client is to be discharged, the facility must develop a summary of the client's developmental, behavioral, social, health and nutritional status, as well as a post-discharge plan of care that will assist the client in adjusting to the new living environment.

-Category 2: Client Protections8
+Category 2: Client Protections

 The federal client protection standards identify the rights of all clients, such as freedom from unnecessary drugs and physical restraints and the provision of active treatment to prevent their use, freedom from abuse, and the provision of opportunities to participate in social, religious, and community activities, to name a few.
 Client protection standards also call for systems that protect a client's personal funds and the client's access to personal funds.
-In addition, the standards lay the groundwork for appropriate communications with clients, parents and guardians.
+In addition, the standards lay the groundwork for appropriate communications with clients, parents, and guardians.
 Staff treatment of clients and necessary measures to prevent mistreatment, neglect or abuse also are discussed in the regulations.

-Category 3: Client Behavior9
+Category 3: Client Behavior

 Client behavior standards underscore the importance of facility practices that maximize client choice and autonomy.
-Facility policies address the degree to which client choice will be incorporated in daily decision making.
+Facility policies address the degree to which client choice will be incorporated in daily decision-making.
 To the extent possible, clients participate in the formulation of these policies.